State CPE Requirements

 • Six (6) hours in subjects devoted to professional ethics every three years:

 • Subjects devoted to professional ethics will include programs devoted to the AICPA Code of Professional Conduct, including opinions issued there under, as well as programs relating to the legal, professional or ethical codes of any authoritative organization or accounting professional specialty organization.

-• Self study: Credits must be QAS approved or interactive and are limited to 80 hours each 3 years.
+Self study: Credits must be QAS approved or interactive.

 Other Subject Area Requirements: